technative-academy/tfs-demos/react-challenge/react-challenge.md

 We're going to start with a `Root` component, this will be the first component in our new app.

-We don't _need_ to have a `Root` component, it just keeps our core page structure tidy, and separated from our `index.js` file.
+We don't _need_ to have a `Root` component, it just keeps our core page structure tidy, and separated from our `index.jsx` file.

 ```
 mkdir components/Root